DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/mongodb-atlas-node.md

 MongoDB is a cross-platform document-oriented database program that uses JSON-like documents with optional schemas.
 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is a cloud-hosted MongoDB service where you can deploy, operate and scale MongoDB database starting with a free-tier.

-## Creating a new database in MongoDB Atlas
+## Create an Account in MongoDB Atlas

 Go to [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas) and click the *Start Free* button.